tmrts/Abaddon/README.md

 Abaddon HTTP Server
 =======

-Abaddon is HTTP server written in C using thread pool pattern.
+Abaddon is a HTTP server written in C using thread pool pattern.
 Currently only GET method is supported.
 Main thread listens for connections and queues the client for handling after the connection has been accepted while the thread pool threads handle the queued requests.